sgould/drwn/README.md

-Darwin: A Framework for Machine Learning Research and Development
+Darwin++: A Framework for Machine Learning Research and Development
 ====

 This is the main software repository for the Darwin machine learning